andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table depicts the monthly ride usage for casual and member users over a span of 12 months.
-+ Casual users exhibit the highest ride counts during the summer months, peaking in **July** with **316,555 rides** while experiencing the lowest usage in **January** with only **38,204 rides**.
++ Casual users exhibit the highest ride counts during the summer months, peaking in **July (316,555 rides)**.
++ While experiencing the lowest usage in **January (38,204 rides)**.
 This trend suggests that casual users primarily utilize the bike-sharing service for leisure or recreational purposes during warmer months, opting for alternative transportation methods during colder periods.
-+ Similarly, member users also demonstrate the highest ride counts during the summer months, reaching a peak in **August** with **439,658 rides**.
-The lowest ride counts occur during the winter months, with **February** registering the least usage at **140,067 rides**.
++ Similarly, member users also demonstrate the highest ride counts during the summer months, reaching a peak in **August (439,658 rides)**.
++ The lowest ride counts occur during the winter months, in **February (140,067 rides)**.
 However, member users maintain relatively consistent usage throughout the year, suggesting a stable demand regardless of seasonal variations, which could indicate a diverse range of usage purposes beyond solely commuting.
 + While both user groups display decreased usage during the winter months, member users demonstrate a higher level of usage compared to casual users throughout the months.

 #### Monthly Average Ride Length (minutes)